 Medical facilities are close at hand: it is a ten-minute drive to the pharmacy and a fifteen-minute drive to Portsmouth Hospital.
 Secret Bay also has a doctor on call 24 x 7.

 Secret Bay has been developed with an ethos of health and well-being.
-As such we do not allow smoking in the villas or bungalows or at the Souce Shack.
+As such we do not allow smoking in the villas or at Zing Zing Restaurant.
 You are of course welcome to smoke in some of the many outdoor relaxation areas but we do ask that you remain considerate of your fellow guests in these public spaces.

 Yes you can.
-Dominica has two runways: Melville Hall in the northeast and Canefield in the southwest of the island.
-Douglas Charles (TDPD/DOM) has a 5761 ft. runway 09/27 and is open to the sea.
-There are ongoing upgrades to the airport, which offers Night VFR landing and will soon have approved GPS instrument approach.
+Dominica has two runways: Douglas Charles in the northeast and Canefield in the southwest of the island.
+Douglas Charles (TDPD/DOM) operates a 5761-ft. runway (09/27) and is open to the sea.
+There are ongoing upgrades to the airport, which offers Night VFR landing and approved GPS instrument approach for runway 27.

-Canefield Airport, which is closer to the capital Roseau, has a 3,100 ft. runway along the Caribbean Sea coastline (01/19) – VFR only.
+Canefield Airport, which is closer to the capital Roseau, operated a 3,100-ft. runway (01/19) along the Caribbean Sea coastline – Day VFR only.
 Both airports are approximately one hour’s drive from Secret Bay.